BBVA/qed/docs/introduction.md

 As we can see, the QED tells us that the information was not on QED and the client verified that there is no such event given the cryptographic information published in the insertion time of the event.
 With this information we can alert one of our dependencies was altered and stop the pipeline alerting the devops team of the issue.

-In this scenario we have authenticated an artifactory (a github release repository) which is the source of the events, then we have inserted into QED the information related to a set of  verified releases of rocksdb.
+In this scenario we have authenticated a third party repository (a github release repository) which is the source of the events, then we have inserted into QED the information related to a set of  verified releases of rocksdb.
 Later, the artifactory was the target of an attack and a modified version of a dependency was downloaded automatically by the software construction pipeline.
-Our dependency check phase checked the information agains QED and discovered a tamper in the artifactory.
+Our dependency check phase checked the information against QED and discovered a tamper in the remote software repository.

+This simple scenario can be implemented by just storing the hashes into the repository and checking against them when downloading the dependency.
+Furthermore, most package management tools like go mod, npm, cargo, etc. use dependency package files containng hashes of the depndency version tha must be used in the construction.

-##### Tampering QED itself
+##### Tampering the source code repository

-Using the last scenario as a starting point, we have the situation that an administrator on QED inserted an old version of rocksdb again into QED, with the same version, but with other package digest, so a corrupted package can be downloaded and verified.
+Using the last scenario as a starting point, we have now the situation on which our source code respository has been compromised and a new download url and hash has been provided to our package manager.

+In this case, our building pipeline will download the new dependency and will generate the entry for QED.
+But this entry was not inserted into QED, so the check will again fail.

+This scenario assumes that only autheticated developers can insert entries to QED, and with their digital signature they provide a personal warranty the entry is legit.

+#####  Tampering the builder pipeline

+In this case, the builder system has been compromised, and instead of building the software as programmed, it will build a special release containing arbitrary code and dependencies.
+Also it will be modified to only ask QED non-modified dependencies.

+In this case, the help from QED will be limited as it only can work if someone ask for the proofs, and if those proofs contain the appropriate metadata to discover the tampering.

+We can leverage the gossip agents platform included in QED to build a special proxy to detect such behaviour.
+This proxy server will be in charge of outgoing HTTP connections to the internet and will check against QED all the package urls before being downloaded.

+#####  Tampering the QED log

+The QED server log stores its cryptographic information in a local database that is replicated against the other nodes of the QED cluster using the RAFT protocol.

+In our development version of QED we have included a special endpoint to modify the database without using the QED API or stopping the server, which would be the worst scenario possible in case of an attack agains QED.

+In QED we can modify either the hyper or the history tree.
+The hyper tree is a sparse merkle tree with some optimizations that maps a given piece of data with is position in the history tree.
+This history tree is an always growing complete binary tree and stores the entries ordered by its insertion time.

+The hyper tree will tell us if an event has been inserted or not and will give us a proof which we can use to verify it.
+The history tree will tell us if the event is consistent with the stored order of another entry, and will give us a also a verifiable proof.

+Given this, and using as a starting point the rocksdb example, our history tree contains:

+    v5.13.3  v5.12.5  v5.13.4  v5.14.2  v5.14.3  v5.15.10 v5.16.6  v5.17.2  v5.18.3
+    .________.________.________.________.________.________.________.________.

+This fork is possible if we insert three new events into QED, and then tamper the hyper tree using the following values:

+ * event v5.16.6 and v5.16.6', both,  point to history tree version 6
+ * event v5.17.2 and v5.17.2' to version 7
+ * event v5.18.3 and v5.18.3' to version 8

+We insert into QED three new events, v5.16.6' v5.17.2' v5.18.3':

+    $ for i in v5.16.6p v5.17.2p v5.18.3p; do ./append.sh rocksdb/$i.json; done
+    Adding key [ {
+            "pkg_name": "rocksdb",
+            "pkg_version": "v5.16.6",
+            "pkg_digest": "aaaa5304c905418d85aa6b6e84b2854286bdc6083c0e6e2df756d0cf74663f"
+    } ]

+    Received snapshot with values:

+     EventDigest: 71f7fc4137f752b9128f57b903b0216ff949dd3b90a85c1918ace4f7608c7a7c
+     HyperDigest: 6e5bf0d4b9351463ba600cb70e042ad0e4cbb5d0d84b8f54b5cc098eab631b4d
+     HistoryDigest: 460572d1444d21135b83c36d0e4defd0f66b568fbd1359a2de2a0ec358e64bf5
+     Version: 9

+    Adding key [ {
+            "pkg_name": "rocksdb",
+            "pkg_version": "v5.17.2",
+            "pkg_digest": "aaaa266c1fc12d1e73682ed1a05296588e8482d188e6d56408a29de447ce87d7"
+    } ]

+    Received snapshot with values:

+     EventDigest: dae174b4f11ae7fca95bdc1f95ab9b002ecb97f36f54a7b9cecc0b0a0c597894
+     HyperDigest: bdc713608fe0a158e62e66865e9e3d3098ae1f4e698f9b01d6047035e18d7673
+     HistoryDigest: c2f309be529381a12fcb41168676ef0f1c8511174e1c96aaae29cd97e94295fb
+     Version: 10

+    Adding key [ {
+            "pkg_name": "rocksdb",
+            "pkg_version": "v5.18.3",
+            "pkg_digest": "aaaa973cd9f034b95f7b03fe513feee5cf089ebbe34d4a83f59fdbb7c59f3ae3"
+    } ]

+    Received snapshot with values:

+     EventDigest: b460c0fba33f7d14f1d2f454dc5f381e82dc6eb1d5d77dacc0fd90f6c3076c14
+     HyperDigest: 16e7c19c00998d1478f37612544a9ca7b27ea6d4087883e8e4d45f28a027d70f
+     HistoryDigest: 2df4d8ac43f559a5954cab3a095cd7be9e17dd191602fe166fabc04956f6dc69
+     Version: 11

+After this, our history tree contains:

+    v5.13.3   ... v5.15.10 v5.16.6  v5.17.2  v5.18.3  v5.16.6' v5.17.2' v5.18.3'
+    .________ ... .________.________.________.________.________.________.

+And the events v5.16.6' v5.17.2' v5.18.3' in hyper tree points to versions 9, 10 and 11 respectively.

+Also, every time an event is inserted into QED, a new snapshot is generated and publised, so or snapshot store contains also this three extra snapshots.

+Now we tamper the last three events to point to the prior history versions:

+	$ ./tamperhyper.sh 6e5bf0d4b9351463ba600cb70e042ad0e4cbb5d0d84b8f54b5cc098eab631b4d 6
+	$ ./tamperhyper.sh bdc713608fe0a158e62e66865e9e3d3098ae1f4e698f9b01d6047035e18d7673 7
+    $ ./tamperhyper.sh 16e7c19c00998d1478f37612544a9ca7b27ea6d4087883e8e4d45f28a027d70f 8

+Our forked history tree now looks like:

+    v5.13.3  v5.12.5  v5.13.4  v5.14.2  v5.14.3  v5.15.10 v5.16.6  v5.17.2  v5.18.3    real
+    .________.________.________.________.________.________.________.________.

+                                                          |
+                                                          .________.________.
+                                                          v5.16.6' v5.17.2' v5.18.3'    fork

+if we use the versions stored in the hyper tree.

+In this situation we will download the compromised dependency, v5.16.6' and ask QED for it, like we did before:

+    $ ./membership.sh 6 rocksdb/v5.16.6p.json

+ ./membership.sh 6 rocksdb/v5.16.6p.json

+    Querying key [ key6 ] with version [ 6 ]

+    Received membership proof:

+     Exists: false
+     Hyper audit path: <TRUNCATED>
+     History audit path: <TRUNCATED>
+     CurrentVersion: 11
+     QueryVersion: 6
+     ActualVersion: 6
+     KeyDigest: 8dfad052fee5c62957d3ebe1752219a02f45634b2c32a6ac408b26ffcedfb7da

+    Please, provide the hyperDigest for current version [ 11 ]: 16e7c19c00998d1478f37612544a9ca7b27ea6d4087883e8e4d45f28a027d70f

+    Verifying with Snapshot:

+     EventDigest:8dfad052fee5c62957d3ebe1752219a02f45634b2c32a6ac408b26ffcedfb7da
+     HyperDigest: 16e7c19c00998d1478f37612544a9ca7b27ea6d4087883e8e4d45f28a027d70f
+     HistoryDigest:
+     Version: 6

+    Verify: KO

+The first we notice is that the entry for the version v5.16.6 is in the version 6, when we inserted it in the version 9.
+This means the tampering was succesfull.

+But, because we use the version as part of the digest process, the root digest of the tree is different, as the original had a version of 9, and the verification fails.

+This means simple tampering in the database will not work.
+In order to tamper we need to build a special version of QED which will do a valid insert, and will publish an snapshot, but inserting a custom version in the hyper tree instead of the one corresponding to the history version.

+#####  Tampering the QED snapshot store